 Data editors

-In ArcGIS Velocity, real-time and big data analytics automatically facilitate edits made to output hosted feature layers.
-This is done as part of the analytic processing pipeline rather than manual editing that may traditionally be done by an editor user.
+In Velocity, real-time and big data analytics automatically facilitate edits made to output hosted feature layers.
+This is done as part of the analytic processing pipeline rather than manual editing that can traditionally be done by an editor.
 This does not mean that user-based editor workflows cannot be performed.
 Consider both workflows when deciding who needs access to edit the data.

-By default, the owner of an analytic and its output feature layers can make edits to the layers even if editing is not enabled.
+By default, the owner of an analytic and its output feature layers can make edits to the layers even if editing is not turned on.
 This is useful if a layer requires infrequent changes outside the analytic.
-If you do not need to make the layer available for post-process editing by users in the organization, and you want the analytic to be the authoritative source for all layer edits, do not enable editing.
+If you do not need to make the layer available for post-process editing by users in the organization, and you want the analytic to be the authoritative source for all layer edits, do not turn on editing.

-If you want other users in the organization to be able to edit data in a hosted feature layer created with ArcGIS Velocity, enable editing on the layer and share it with the appropriate group.
+If you want other users in the organization to be able to edit data in a hosted feature layer created with Velocity, turn on editing on the layer and share it with the appropriate group.
 When sharing the layer with a group or the organization, only those members who are assigned a role that includes editing privileges can edit the feature layer.
-A future release of ArcGIS Velocity will support public sharing of layers and anonymous access editing.
+A future release of Velocity will support public sharing of layers and anonymous access editing.

 Edit types

-Once a hosted feature layer is created by an analytic, you must decide what type of editing is allowed after you enable editing.
-With editing enabled, three options are available that allow users to control the type of editing necessary: add, update, and delete.
+Once a hosted feature layer is created by an analytic, you must decide what type of editing is allowed after you turn on editing.
+With editing turned on, three options are available that allow users to control the type of editing necessary: add, update, and delete.
 For example, you can configure a layer so editors can update existing attributes but not add records or delete records.
 You can also configure a layer so editors can add records but not delete records or update attributes.

 If users editing the layer are performing the same type of edits, you only need a single hosted feature layer with one setting.
-As the owner of an analytic, you have full editing control on the layer regardless of how editing settings have been configured for other users.
+As the owner of an analytic, you have full editing control on the layer regardless of how editing settings are configured for other users.

-If different users need to perform different types of edit operations, a single hosted feature layer is not sufficient.
-To meet this need, create a hosted feature layer view from the hosted feature layer, enable editing options on the view, and share the view with the appropriate group.
+If different users need to perform different types of edit operations, multiple hosted feature layers are required.
+To meet this need, create a hosted feature layer view from the hosted feature layer, turn on editing options on the view, and share the view with the appropriate group.
 You can create multiple views from a single hosted feature layer to meet different editing requirements if necessary.

 User access